fbpx

 Flanked by the primarily African American Democratic legislative caucus, Johnson dropped to ground bills that would:

-• Expand to provide care coverage to primarily the working poor.
+• Expand Medicaid to provide health care coverage to primarily the working poor.

 • Provide $40 million to the beleaguered Jackson water system to deal with immediate issues regarding accessible and quality drinking water.